 How to Reheat Steak (So It Actually Tastes Good!)

-The biggest problems when reheating steak is that it can become dried out.
+The biggest problem when reheating steak is that it can become dried out.

 The main reason it usually dries out is that most people try heating up their steaks quickly instead of taking their time.